 Liposarcomas represent the most common variety of malignant retroperitoneal tumor.

 - well-differentiated: ~55%, low grade

 - myxoid: ~30%, low-to-intermediate grade

 - dedifferentiated: high grade

-Metastatic disease is haematogenous and the extent of metastases is related to the histological grade of the tumour.
+Metastatic disease is hematogenous and the extent of metastases is related to the histological grade of the tumor.

 - varying amount of fat and soft tissue

 - from purely fat with rare thin septa (usually low-grade lesions) to a very heterogeneous mass with extensive amounts of soft tissue component (usually high-grade lesions)

 - C+ (Gd): delayed post-contrast enhancement